px2bwch/myConfig/README.md

-# A folder to store common config files
+# It's just a folder to store common config files